 ‘Meridiah,’ he finished for her, smiling at her startled look, gazing down at her in a way that made her shiver.
 ‘I know who you are.
 I’ve watched you enough.
 Heard the others call your name.’
 He frowned again and looked back at the fairies.
 ‘You going home?’

-‘Maybe later,’ she said, and he turned back to her with the broadest smile.
+He turned back to her with the broadest smile.
 She laughed.

 She had never travelled so far before, too afraid of the unknown, but with Morgean she felt little fear.
 They passed over a large pool of water—‘A creek,’ he told her—so clear and still she could see the rocks beneath.
 The only water she had ever known was that collected in flower petals or the dew on a cold morning or the light sprinkle of rain she could cup in her hand.
 Heavy rain she had to hide from; it could beat a fairy to death.
-She never knew water could be so expansive.

 ‘What’s that?’ she said, pointing at something moving tranquilly on the surface, leaving gentle ripples in its wake.